Uniforms of the German Army (1935–1945): Winter uniform

-Early improvised winter camouflage uniforms in October of 1941.
+Early improvised winter camouflage uniforms in October 1941.

-Improved winter uniforms in January of 1944.
+Improved winter uniforms in January 1944.

 Early in the war, this consisted of heavy wool greatcoats (a similar pattern was issued to East German border guards until 1989).
 They had silver dimpled buttons that did not reflect the light and were sometimes painted green to provide further camouflage.
 Following Hitler's invasion of the USSR, the Germans found themselves ill-equipped to deal with the Russian winter at the end of 1941 and had to improvise.
 German civilians back home were called upon to donate fur coats and other winter clothing for the war effort until enough specialized military gear for the extreme cold had been produced.
 Hooded waterproof parkas were issued later in the war, in white for troops on the Eastern Front and in field-grey for mountain troops (Gebirgsjäger soldiers).
 In addition to the standard-issue snow camouflage, the Germans made extensive use of captured Red Army equipment, especially the fur boots, which provided better protection from the sub-zero temperatures.
 German troops took drastic action to obtain their winter uniform and gear from dead Russian soldiers, including even cutting off the legs of the corpses to get off their thick boots.